gartnerleandro/tasklist/README.md

 tasklist is a React project created by Leandro Gartner using React.

+## Demo

+This project is deployed on github using github pages, you can see the project working [here.](https://gartnerleandro.github.io/tasklist/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.